 Although it is a fairly basic and simple process, you still may encounter problems along the way.
 For example, permissions could be an issue, though, with root or administrative permissions for the particular instance you’re working with, you should be able to access any and everything.
 While it’s unlikely to occur in manual processes, as mentioned above, you may run into issues if you attach your instance to a different OS, which could result in having no ability to see the files on the volume at all, unless you install special software.
 Linux supports NTFS, but in read-only mode, and it can sometimes cause problems depending on the versions of Linux or NTFS.

 While manual file-level recovery is a simple process, it might involve a good number of steps, which could make it quite cumbersome, especially if you need to recover files on a more regular basis, or if you need to recover files from multiple volumes.

-CPM for File-Level Recovery Ease
+N2WS Backup & Recovery (CPM) for File-Level Recovery Ease

-CPM 2.0 is now available with several new features, including pain-free file-level recovery.
+N2WS Backup & Recovery features include pain-free file-level recovery.
 You can now recover an instance, volume, or simply look through a volume and recover specific files using CPM.
 In a nutshell, CPM performs the tasks outlined above behind the scenes for you so you can quickly and easily locate the files that need to be recovered.